 When you want a drink, you probably want it cold.
 After all, what is an old fashioned without ice?
 A beer after work is called a “cold one” for a reason.
 The problem is, there are a few different methods of keeping your drink cold, and they are not all suitable for every type of drink.
-From chilling your custom whiskey glasses with a single, large ice ball to using whiskey rocks, here are some of the ways you can keep all your drinks cold.
+From chilling your custom whiskey glasses with a single, large ice ball to using whiskey rocks, here are some of the ways on how to chill your beer or cocktail glasses.

 Shaking vs. Stirring

 Shaking your drink with ice can seem intense, but it’s really just a fast option to make it cold.
 It can chill a drink in a third of the time it takes to stir.
 It also adds texture.
 On the other hand, it could also dilute and cloud the drink.
 Shake your drink if it has opaque ingredients like egg, cream, or citrus.
 If your drink is all liquor, tonics, and bitters, such as a martini, you will want to stir it instead.
 This prevents over-diluting and creates a better balance of spirits.

 The only thing that should be fancier than your personalized whiskey decanter or glasses should be the ice cube in your old fashioned: a single, large ice cube.
 It can be an actual cube, though a sphere is also common.
 A single ice cube has less surface area than a handful of ice cubes.
 This means it melts slower, in turn diluting your drink slower.
 You can find plenty of molds for a large ice cube, so search for the one you like best.